SammyCode002/matlab/README.md

 1. Log in to the KOA HPC Cluster and navigate to your project directory.

 2. Clone the repository to your local directory on the cluster:

+#License
+MATLAB's logo is a trademark or registered trademark of MathWorks, Inc.